jessecambon/jessecambon.github.io/_posts/2020-1-12-data-science-essentials.md

 ## Joining Data

 If you have datasets that contain a common “key” column (or a set of key columns) then you can use one of the [join functions from dplyr](https://dplyr.tidyverse.org/reference/join.html) to combine these datasets.
-First let’s create a dataset named ‘car\_type’ using the [distinct](https://dplyr.tidyverse.org/reference/distinct.html) function:
+First let’s create a dataset named ‘car\_type’ which contains the unique combinations of the ‘manufacturer’, ‘model’, and ‘class’ column values using the [distinct](https://dplyr.tidyverse.org/reference/distinct.html) function.

 ``` r
 car_type <- mpg %>%